van-dang/DMRI-FEM-Cloud/README.md

 These notebooks can be connected to either a hosted runtime provided by Google Cloud or a local runtime.
 The hosted runtime allows us to access free resources for up to 12 hours at a time.
 For longer excecutions, it is more convenient to connect to the local runtimes.
 The instructions are available at [this link](https://github.com/van-dang/MRI-Cloud/blob/master/LocalColab.md).

-# Simulations on Google Cloud
+# Simulations with Singularity images on Google Cloud

 ## Create a VM instance